lakenen/node-box-view/README.md

 * `callback` - (`function(error, response)`) A callback to call with the response data (or error)

+## Running Tests

+Make sure you have the development dependencies installed by running `npm install`, then you should be able to run the tests with `npm test`.

 ## Copyright and License

 Copyright 2014 Box, Inc. All rights reserved.